-- (1) Includes restricted stock granted in fiscal 2011 under the 2006 Incentive Shares Plan which cliff vests over 5, 5 and 8 years from the date of grant for Messrs.
-Farr, Ashmore and Steeves, respectively.
-Please see "Restricted Stock Program" at page 26 above for additional information regarding restricted stock awards - (2) Grant of qualified and nonqualified stock options, vesting over 3 years, under our 2001 Stock Option Plan. - (3) Under our 2001 Stock Option Plan, the exercise price is based on the average of the high and low market prices of the Company's common stock on the date of grant. - (4) Includes the grant date fair value of awards of restricted stock and stock options computed in accordance with FASB ASC Topic 718, applying the same valuation model and assumptions applied for financial reporting purposes.
+(1) Includes restricted stock granted in fiscal 2012 under the 2006 Incentive Shares Plan which cliff vests over 6 years for Mr. Farr and 5 years for the other named executive officers, respectively, from the date of grant.
+Please see "Restricted Stock Program" at page 26 above for additional information regarding restricted stock awards.

+(2) Includes the grant date fair value of awards of restricted stock computed in accordance with FASB ASC Topic 718, applying the same valuation model and assumptions applied for financial reporting purposes.
 These amounts do not correspond to the actual value that will be realized by the named executive officers.
-For restricted stock and stock options, the aggregate amount that the Company would expense in its yearly financial statements over the vesting period is equal to the grant date fair value reported above.
-See Note 14 to the Company's fiscal year 2011 financial statements in the Company's Annual Report on Form 10-K for a discussion of the determination of these amounts.
+For restricted stock, the aggregate amount that the Company would expense in its yearly financial statements over the vesting period is equal to the grant date fair value reported above.
+See Note 14 to the Company's fiscal year 2012 financial statements in the Company's Annual Report on Form 10-K for a discussion of the determination of these amounts.